bpftrace/bpftrace/docs/reference_guide.md

 @histogram_name[optional_key] = lhist(value, min, max, step)
 ```

-This is implemented using a BPF map.
+This is implemented using a BPF map. `min` must be non-negative.

 Examples: